ISM6562-Big-Data/TEAM_DATA_MINERS/A2-Cassandra-Query-First-Design/Uber_Cassandra-Query-First-Design.md

 ## Section: II RDBMS Schema Analysis

-The below ER diagram(figure1.1) shows the high-level design for the Uber passenger ride app, using which the Relationational modeling with the tables and the columns are built and presented in the Relational Modelling section (figure 1.2).
+The below ER diagram (Figure 1-1) shows the high-level design for the Uber passenger ride app, using which the Relationational modeling with the tables and the columns are built and presented in the Relational Modelling section (Figure 1-2).

 ### Entity Relation